brendon-boldt/the-compy/README.md

 To run, run `scala compy.Main OPTIONS FILENAME`

-To see a visual representation of the bracketed strings, copy and paste the text [here](http://mshang.ca/syntree/).

 Output the concrete syntax tree with `-c` or `--cst`

 Output the abstract syntax tree with `-a` or `--ast`

+For bracketed strings, use `-b` or `--brackets`.
+To see a visual representation of the bracketed strings, copy and paste the text [here](http://mshang.ca/syntree/).

 Output the symbol table with `-s` or `--st`